weilix88/buildsimhub_python_api/README.md

 Simply add the [info.config](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/info.config) `user_api_key:[YOUR_API_KEY]`

-## Model key
+## Project / Model key (optional)
-The model key can be found under your buildsimhub project.
+If you want to do simulation under an exisiting project, you will need to retrieve the project or model keys to do it.
+These keys can be found under your buildsimhub project.
 After you set up a project on the platform, simply create an energy model in the project.
 You will then find the model key under the energy model tab (highlighted in the figure below)
 ![picture alt](https://imgur.com/gO4elTT.png)

 <a name="quick-start"></a>